 The state of Connecticut offers a few additional student loan options beyond the typical federal and private loan sectors.
 We’ll discuss federal options first as all students should thoroughly exhaust those options before proceeding to private loans as a source of funding.
 Within months following graduation, whether employed or not, graduates have to start paying on the funds they borrowed.
 You’ll have to do the same.
 The information outlined below should help you in deciding what position you want to be in at that time.

 In 2011, 493,244 Perkins Loans were delivered to students across the nation, the U.S. Department of Education reports.
 These loans come in smaller packages, maxing out at $5,500 per undergraduate student and $8,000 per graduate student.
 How much you will get is entirely dependent on your calculated financial need.

 Due to the majority of grad students who use these loans already having their careers in full swing and attending school on the side, repayment for these loans begins as soon as all funds have been disbursed.
 That being said, certain students may qualify for deferments based on an enrollment status of half-time or greater.
-The Parents PLUS Loan is similar in nature to the original, but parents have the luxury of paying on interest during the enrollment term and holding off on the principal balance until six months after the student graduates or drops below half-time status — whichever comes first.
+The Parent PLUS Loan is similar in nature, but parents have the luxury of paying on interest during the enrollment term and holding off on the principal balance until six months after the student graduates or drops below half-time status — whichever comes first.

 Private student loans are generally distributed through your local credit union or bank.
 In Connecticut specifically, the Governor M. Jodi Rell and Credit Union League of Connecticut Student Loan Program renders loans to qualifying individuals from a combined pool of funds from participating credit unions in the state.
 These loans carry interest rates no higher than 6 percent, Go College reports.

 Interest rates are often higher among traditional private loan lenders and the repayment terms aren’t nearly as friendly.
 Keep that in mind when shopping for loans and remember that the government has more of a vested interest in your educational goals than a bank does.